karakun/openwebstart-page/jvm-manager.md

 The JVM Manager is configured using the  <span class="text-highlight">Open<span>WebStart</span></span> Settings client.
 Within the JVM Manager Settings panel a list of all known JVMs is displayed.
-The list item menu allows to activate/deactivate and remove a JVM instance from the list.
+The list item (sandwich) menu allows to activate/deactivate and remove a JVM instance from the list.

 ### Local JVMs

 With "Find local" <span class="text-highlight">Open<span>WebStart</span></span> allows to find existing Java installations on your local machine.
 All found JVMs are listed and are deactivated by default.
-Removing a locally installed JVM from the list does not delete it from the file system.
+Removing locally installed JVMs from the list does not delete it from the file system.

 "Add local" allows to manually add additional local JVM installations to the list.
-For example if the you have JVM installed in a non-standard location which is not detected by a "find local" search.
+This is very helpful if you have a JVM installed in a non-standard location which is not detected by a "Find local" search.

 ### Remote JVMs

-<span class="text-highlight">Open<span>WebStart</span></span> provides a standard download server with a basic set of non-commercial JVMs.
+<span class="text-highlight">Open<span>WebStart</span></span> provides a standard download server with a basic set of popular non-commercial JVMs.
 This can be changed to your preferred custom download server in the "Settings" dialog.

 By default, <span class="text-highlight">Open<span>WebStart</span></span> will only download JVMs from the configured server.
 You can allow the usage of the server specified in the JNLP file by enabling the option "Allow other servers".